Life is all about surprises. But in business, surprises are unwelcome, especially when your website is concerned.

 I’m a fan of simplicity and minimalism, so I can’t ignore a solution that is laser-focused.
 The same goes for Visualping if you’re looking for simple page-level monitoring and want dead a simple pricing model.

-Why would you use a service that ridiculously simple?
+Why would you use a service that is ridiculously simple?
 Well, I looked around on their website and found some brilliant applications:

 Scanning government sites for job vacancies